Can You Weld Gold? (Everything You Need to Know)

 TIG welder machines that have pulse functionality work in a way similar to micro TIG.
 The pulse function lets you control the amp output, which is great for precise welding

-So, whether you want to weld thick or thin gold pieces, you’ll be able to do both.
+So, whether you want to weld thick or thin gold pieces, you can do both.

 Another feature I recommend is getting an inverter TIG machine that automatically changes AC to DC